-This subsection describes the performance of the damping control in terms of 1/e decay time of each mechanical resonance.
+This subsection describes the performance of the damping control in terms of the 1/e decay time of each mechanical resonance.
 1/e decay time is a measure of the damping performance.
 The active control in this phase is required to damp the mechanical resonances with long decay time, especially at $0.1~\mathrm{Hz} \sim 1~\mathrm{Hz}$.
 The requirement is to reduce the 1/e decay time to less than 1 minute.

-Figure 6.33 shows the expected 1/e decay time for each resonant frequency of the type-Bp SAS, with and without controls.
+Figure 6.33 shows the expected 1/e decay time for each resonant frequency of the Type-Bp SAS, with and without controls.
 The left plot is the performance when the control loops with optical lever and optical length sensor at the test mass level are opened, while the right plot describes that when the control with these optical sensors are turned on.
-The former considers the optical sensors at the test mass level are not available, while the latter supposes they are available.
-According to the plots in the former case, there are 3 resonant modes whose decay time exceed the requirement with active control, and according to the latter case, there is one such mode.
+The former assumes the optical sensors at the test mass level are not available, while the latter assumes they are.
+According to the plots in the former case, there are 3 resonant modes whose decay times exceed the requirement with active control, and according to the latter case, there is one such mode.
 Figure 6.34 shows those resonant mode shapes.
-All of these resonances are related with relative vibration between the test mass and its recoil mass in longitudinal, transversal and yaw DoFs, and thus to damp the resonances, sensing the test mass motion is needed.
+All of these resonances involve relative vibration between the test mass and its recoil mass in the longitudinal, transverse and yaw DoFs, and thus, to damp the resonances, sensing of the test mass motion is needed.
 If the optical sensors are available in the calm-down phase, the test mass active control damps mode #11 and mode #16 (longitudinal and yaw DoF), which disturb the lock acquisition.
-On the other hand, the other mode #12 is not damped even if the test mass controls are switched on, since there is no sensors and actuators for the test mass motion in transversal DoF.
-However, the vibration which is related with the transversal DoF of the test mass is not disturb the interferometer operation, unless its amplitude becomes larger than 1 mm.
-Thus there is no problem for this mode even if its decay time is larger than the requirement.
+On the other hand, the other mode #12 is not damped even if the test mass controls are switched on, since there are no sensors and actuators for the test mass motion in transverse DoF.
+However, the vibration which is related with the transverse DoF of the test mass will not disturb the interferometer operation unless its amplitude becomes larger than 1 mm.
+Thus there is no problem caused by this mode even if its decay time is larger than the requirement.